Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

 where~$g^\vee$ denotes the dual metric on the cotangent bundle~$T^*M$.
 As the decomposition~$T\FB=\HB\oplus \VB$ is orthogonal with respect to~$\fbm$ it holds

 The Dirichlet energy functional~\eqref{eq:energy of sections} can be defined on the space of~$W^{1,2}$-sections.
 Its critical points are known as \emph{harmonic sections}, see~\cite{wood1987harmonic, wood1990existence}.
-The Euler--Lagrange equation of~\eqref{eq:energy of sections}, or the equations of motion, is given as follows.
+The Euler--Lagrange equation of~\eqref{eq:energy of sections} is derived as follows.
+Let~$\phi\in\Gamma(\FB)$ and take a variation~$(\phi_t)$ of~$\phi$ in the space of~$W^{1,2}$-sections.
+Thus the variational field